BRINGING IT HOME

 BRINGING IT HOME (52 minutes) tells the story of hemp’s past, present and future through interviews with hemp business leaders and entrepreneurs from all over the globe, historical images and media clips, and footage filmed in the U.K, Spain, Washington D.C., California and North Carolina.
 The documentary aims to magnify dialogue about hemp in order to facilitate America’s transition to a more informed, sustainable, and healthy future.

 The film was inspired by environmentally-conscious home designer Anthony Brenner’s story to find the healthiest building material available to build a safe indoor environment for his young daughter Bailey, who has a rare genetic disorder and sensitivity to synthetic chemicals.
 Anthony made headlines in USA Today and CNN when he completed “America’s First Hemp House” for the former mayor of Asheville, North Carolina.
 Anthony’s story is one of the inspirational tales profiled in this film that provides viewers with a new connection to the issue of toxicity in human habitats and how hemp can play a role in innovative healthy green building solutions.
-In Bringing it Home, we follow Anthony’s mission to build The Bird’s Nest, the world’s first hempcrete built, toxin-free residential home for his daughter and other children and adults with disabilities.
+In Bringing it Home, we follow Anthony’s mission to build CANARY’S NEST* the world’s first hempcrete built, toxin-free residential home for his daughter other children and adults with intellectual, social or sensory disabilities) and their families can live, learn, grow and thrive. * Canary’s Nest is a 501(c) organization.
+To donate to the development of Canary’s Nest Asheville, please contact Anthony Brenner at anthonybrenner13(at)gmail.com

 A major drawback for Anthony and other U.S. builders using hemp is that the fiber must be imported.
 We followed the hemp trail of the Asheville house to England where we spoke with hemp business owners and facilities, filmed hemp farms and commercial structures.
 We meet Kevin McCloud, the popular designer, author and TV host of Grand Designs who developed a hemp townhouse neighborhood in Swindon.
 We interviewed researcher Dr. Michael Lawrence at the University of Bath’s “HemPod” research structure who talks about the humidity regulating and carbon absorbing benefits of hemp construction.
 West of London, Mike Giffin, Farm consultant with Hemp Technology, takes us “in the field” to discuss the benefits of hemp as an agricultural crop.
 We learn about hemp foods and nutrition from Henry Braham, hemp farmer and founder of GOOD Oil in the U.K.